 After you have completed your program, you have a grace period within which to depart the U.S. If you remain in the U.S. after the end of your grace period following the end of your program, you will be unlawfully present in the U.S. Being unlawfully present in the U.S. could make you subject to removal and future bars from entering the U.S., even if you qualify later for a new U.S. visa through study, work, or marriage.
-Submit a Departure Form [link to form] to prior to leaving Norwich.
+Submit a Departure Form [link to form] to before leaving Norwich.

-F-1 Students: 60 day grace period
+F-1 Students: 60-day grace period

 If you wish to remain in the U.S. lawfully, you must do one of the following: